Shitaolol/Spam_Classifier/README.md

 ### 2. Process the Data to be inserted into the model.
 Do some Visulization and figure out the outliers ways to do so is:

     a.
-Create histogram on the basis of number of Characters and words.
+Create a histogram on the basis of the number of Characters and words.
 Figure out how to truncate data and how much to truncate data.
     b.
-Remove the most used words that are mostly common.
+Remove the most used words that are most common.
     c.
-Figure out the distribution of dataset.
+Figure out the distribution of the dataset.
     d.
 Use the above information to find the sequence length.

 ### 3. Create the Model :